meashiri/ctf-writeups/gh-pages/content/posts/202304-umdCTF/index.md

 With Message Authentication Code, the idea is that an entire message is treated with CBC and only the cipher output of the __last__ block is provided as a proof of authenticity.
 The principle is that if the message is tampered in any way, the intermediate ciphers will change, creating a cascading effect and invalidate the final cipher.

-As you can see if the scheme allows for variable length messages, it is vulnerable to forgery.
+As you will see if the scheme allows for variable length messages, it is vulnerable to forgery.

 For the CBC-MAC schemes, the IV for the first block is always 0.